A Republican Congressman Is The First To Call For Trump’s Impeachment

 Donald Trump has, in so many ways, had it good.
-Since the release of the (still redacted) Mueller Report — which didn’t explicitly call for the president’s removal but did include many troubling and possibly, criminal, revelations — few Republicans have come after the president with the force of many Democrats, some of whom have called for impeachment.
+Since the release of the (still redacted) Mueller Report — which didn’t explicitly call for the president’s removal but did include many troubling and, possibly, criminal revelations — few Republicans have come after the president with the force of many Democrats, some of whom have called for impeachment.

 Well, that ends now.
 On Saturday, Justin Amash, Republican Representative of Alaska, took to Twitter with a lengthy and impassioned tweet-storm in which he first accused Attorney General William Barr of misleading the public with his report on Mueller’s report and then, perhaps more importantly, claimed President Donald J. Trump “engaged in impeachable conduct.”
 He also said that partisanship “has eroded our system of checks and balances,” and alleged that few members of Congress had bothered to read the full (again, still redacted) report.